By Evan Forrest (SurfaceTip)

 - Press Enter to apply changes.

-6 How to Protect UEFI settings with a password on Surface Go?
+How do you protect UEFI settings with a password on Surface Go?

 You can prevent others from changing your UEFI settings by setting an Administrator Password in UEFI settings.
 To do that: